ashinkarov/agda-stacklang/gpce21-reply.md

 > writing any programs is quite non-trivial.
 I wonder if there is a more
 > systematic treatment for the implementation part.

-In https://arxiv.org/abs/2105.10819 we build a small framework and implement three DSLs in it.
-While the core part would always have to deal with the reflected syntax, a number of mechanisms can be generalised.
+In https://arxiv.org/abs/2105.10819 we build a small framework for defining embedded DSLs and extractors and implement three DSLs in it.
+While the core part would always have to deal with the reflected syntax, this shows that a number of mechanisms can be generalised.

 > -　Oleg Kiselyov and others' ‘tagless-final’ embedding might be relevant to
 > this work, since it can be used to shallowly embed object languages, but can